 Think About a Partnership to Remove Outdated Hardware

 As you can see, there’s a lot that goes into conducting a hardware refresh for your small business.
 If it isn’t something you have experience doing.
 Or don’t feel confident in accomplishing it alone, there’s plenty of specialists that can help.
-Here at Cortavo, we are the refresh solution for small businesses.
+Here at Cortavo, we are the refresh solution for small businesses, and we upgrade all your company’s hardware from the outset.
 Meaning we won’t just leave you once you’ve completed your update.
 We help you plan your refresh, implement and provision the hardware you need and proactively manage and support your entire environment for the duration of your contract at one low predictable monthly fee to remove all outdated hardware.